-11.7 Certificate of Insurance/Endorsements.
-A certificate of insurance from an insurer with a Best's rating of no less than A- indicating compliance with the required coverages, has been received by the State Procurement Bureau, P.O.
+15.7 Certificate of Insurance/Endorsements.
+A certificate of insurance from an insurer with a Best's rating of no less than A- indicating compliance with the required coverages has been received by State Procurement Bureau, P.O.
 Box 200135, Helena, MT 59620-0135.
-Note: Best's ratings do not apply to political subdivisions of the state (i.e. counties, cities, towns, and school districts) under §2-9-211, MCA Contractor must notify the State immediately of any material change in insurance coverage, such as changes in limits, coverages, change in status of policy, etc. The state reserves the right to require complete copies of insurance policies or self-insured memorandums of coverage at all times.
+The certificates must name the State of Montana as certificate holder and Contractor shall provide copies of additional insured endorsements required by Contractor's commercial general liability and automobile liability policies.
+Contractor must notify State immediately of any material change in insurance coverage, such as changes in limits, coverages, change in status of policy, etc. State reserves the right to require complete copies of insurance policies at all times.